ztgrace/pwn_lab/README.md

 ## Environments

 * **Training** - The PWN Lab training environment is a collection of VMs to hone your hacking skills, test your tools and perform demos.
-* **X11** - This machine has a poorly configured VM.
+* **X11** - This VM has a poorly configured X11 server.
 This replicates poor configurations I've seen on past engagements.

 ## Prerequisites